 2. STORE SALES CONVERSION

-A measure of the effectiveness of your Franchisees sales team by monitoring the number of visitors converted into customers.
-Store Conversion rate is the percentage you get when you divide the number of purchases by the number of visitors (footfall) within a store in the same time period.
+Store Conversion rate is the percentage you get when you divide the number of purchases by the number of visitors (footfall) within a store in a given time period.
 For example, if a Store receives 200 visitors in a day and has 50 purchases, the conversion rate would be 50 divided by 200, or 25%.

 3. GROWTH RATE

-Growth rates are the percentage change of a sales variable for a specific time period.
-For a franchisor, growth rates typically represent the growth of the store’s revenues, and earnings coming from the retail network.
-It can be used to express the annual change in revenues as a percentage.
-As a Franchise Manager, growth rates can be beneficial in assessing a store’s performance and to predict future performance.
+Growth rates illustrate the percentage change of a sales variable for a specific time period.
+For a franchisor, growth rates typically represent the growth of a single store’s revenues, or earnings coming from the entire franchise network.
+Growth rate can also be used to express the annual change in revenues as a percentage, and are beneficial for a variety of things including assessing a single location's performance or predicting future output and growth potential.

 4. REVENUE PER SQUARE FOOT

-Revenue per square footage is your store’s average revenue for every existing square footage of a store sales space available over a period of time.
+Revenue per square foot is your store’s average revenue for every existing square footage of a store sales space available over a given time period.

 5. AVERAGE SALES TICKET

-Average sales ticket provide details on the average amount of Sales per Customer.
-This metric is calculated by totaling Sales and dividing it by the number of customers over a period of time.
+The average sales ticket KPI provides details on the average amount of sales made per customer and is calculated by totaling sales and dividing it by the number of customers over a given time period.

 6. NPS – CUSTOMER SATISFACTION

-The customer Satisfaction rate is a measurement of a customer’s satisfaction with a brand’s product and/or services.
-The most common score is the Net Promoter Score (NPS), this metric is used to measure the loyalty of customers to a company.
-NPS is measured with a single question and reports with a number between -100 to +100, the higher score is the better.
+The customer satisfaction rate is a measurement of a customer’s satisfaction with a brand’s product and/or services.
+The most common way businesses evaluate customer satisfaction is by using a Net Promoter Score (NPS), which is measured with a single question and reports a number between -100 to +100 (the higher the score, the better).

-NPS shows the willingness of a consumer to recommend your brand to their friends and acquaintances.
-It allows you to quickly measure whether your Franchise network stores are providing a satisfying customer experience.
-This indicator quickly shows what needs to be changed in your stores and how to help your franchisees to better welcome customers and offer complementary services.
+NPS shows the willingness of a consumer to recommend your brand to their friends and acquaintances, and allows businesses to measure their ability to provide a satisfying customer experience.

 Promoters = Respondents giving a 9 or 10 score